(or any race really!)

 I’m not an expert, I’ve been running for nearly 5 years and have completed 2 marathons, 8 half marathons, a 19.5 mile trail race and a bunch of 10Ks and 5Ks but these all took a looooooooooooooooooooooooooot of training so I’ve paid my newbie dues.
 I’ve also been injured a few times and been given amazing advice my physiotherapists which have helped me to get stronger and injured less.
 I’m also a Sports Massage Practitioner and this knowledge has helped my training considerably as well.

-- Wear the wrong footwear – there are plenty of sport shops that can help you chose the right pair of trainers.
+- Wear the wrong footwear – there are plenty of sport shops that can help you choose the right pair of trainers.
 Wearing old or incorrect trainers can cause discomfort and also injury.

 - Ignore pain – get yourself checked out if you’re feeling any pain/discomfort especially if this is happening regularly.
 It’s better to get it sorted early than to push through and risk a worse injury.